 From there it is about a mile further south to New Era.

-Here, again, even though you are only a block from main street, the trail passes by some industrial sights.
+Here, again, even though you are only a block from the main street, the trail passes by some industrial sights.

 ROTHBURY

 There is another trailhead here.
-It is located just south of industrial area that is south of W Winston Rd.
+It is located just south of the industrial area that is south of W Winston Rd.
 The trailhead parking is at the corner of Community St and S Michigan Ave.
-It is about 500 ft away from the trail, and I do not remember any sigh there informing you about it, or pointing towards it.
+It is about 500 ft away from the trail, and I do not remember any sign there informing you about it, or pointing towards it.
 So, you need to look for it, if you want to stop there.

 MONTAGUE